ha-energymanager/energy-manager-integration/README.md

 - Costs
   - Tabs: Single tab containing costs and usage details

+## Add in your own personal yaml settings
+Add the contents of your personal yaml files into the Energy Manager version of the files located in /config.
+Pay **special attention** not to double-up anything and to make sure that you place your content **outside** of the Energy Manager section dividers.
+Failure to do this will mean that your settings will be **deleted** on the next update.
+Keep a copy of your personalised files elsewhere so if after an update you realise that you failed to do this, you can at least get them back again.

 ## Continue with configuration as per the website
 If you have got this far and the new menus & dashboards have populated without any missing entities, you should continue with the configuration steps as per the website:
  - Configure updates: https://energymanager.com.au/usersc/step-four-update.php (ensure you configure SSH as per the website instructions)
  - Energy settings: https://energymanager.com.au/usersc/step-four-pv-energy.php
  - Electricity provider: https://energymanager.com.au/usersc/step-four-pv-provider.php